oaubert/mediafragment-prototype/README.md

 For ellipse, 4 numbers `cx` (center y), `cy` (center y), `rx` (horizontal radius) and `ry` (vertical radius)

-### External SVG file reference

-More complex shapes could be defined in external SVG files, which
 ## Shortcomings/evolutions

 This proposal makes some simplifying assumptions, for which an